 Northern Arizona University takes steps to ensure a safe working and learning environment for all employees, students, and visitors.
 The university requires a minimum of a criminal conviction investigation and an employment investigation for all regular full-time and part-time positions.
 An education credentials investigation is required on all regular faculty and administrator positions.

-The hiring manager is responsible for ensuring that a background investigation is completed before a job offer is made.
+The hiring manager is responsible for ensuring that a background investigation is completed after a job offer is made and accepted, but before the individual begins working.
 Background investigations are initiated online through our vendor’s website: A-Check Global.
 If you need access or need training please contact our Background team for assistance.
 They can be reached by email at HR.email@example.com.
 A fingerprint check will be required for all individuals hired into a safety and security sensitive position and/or in the event of the disclosure of a prior criminal conviction by a candidate for employment during the hiring process.

 Volunteers placed into safety and security sensitive positions, or who disclose a prior criminal conviction must also undergo a background check and/or fingerprint check.

 Background Check Exemptions Accordion Closed

 Current regular employees are exempt from this process with the following exceptions:

 - When an employee terminates employment with the university and returns after six months, a background investigation, and possibly a fingerprint check, must be completed regardless of whether an investigation was done previously.

 - Current employees transferred into a safety and security sensitive position or that have disclosed a conviction may be required to complete a background check and/or fingerprint check if the check(s) had not been completed in a previous role.